Backup and Recovery

 Then, in March 2021, they reversed their decision and reintroduced the Data Recovery Service.
 As Salesforce explained, “the Salesforce community had pointed out that Data Recovery Service’s value lies in its very existence and knowing it is there in the event of an emergency.”

-Just a few months later, though, in November 2021, they (re)retired the Data Recovery Service in place of Salesforce Backup and Restore (which has had fits and starts of its own).
+Just a few months later, though, in November 2021, they (re)retired the Data Recovery Service in place of Salesforce Backup (which has had fits and starts of its own).

 So, if the Data Recovery Service is no longer being offered, why should you care about it?
 Well, as indecisive as Salesforce has been with the service, who’s to say they won’t bring it back at some point?
 In this blog, we review what you get with the Data Recovery Service and explore the other backup and recovery solutions available for Salesforce.